 Asawari studied at the London Film School and holds a Masters in Experimental Film from Kingston University, UK.
 Asawari's work has travelled and is being appreciated in many parts of the world.
 Their first short film ‘The Housemaids’ that they directed & produced was acquired by Pramod Films(India) and has had its official selection at Women make Waves, Taiwan 2018, Bangalore Queer Film Festival 2019, IAWRT Asian Women’s Film Festival 2019.
 The Housemaids is now streaming on Amazon Prime (USA/UK) and Disney Hotstar (India) .
 Their graduation film, 'Dionysian Rhapsody' screened at the ICA (UK) & White Chappel Gallery (UK) in 2014.
 'Bodies of Desire', a short film they produced and spearheaded, is currently being curated by Nowness Asia and Girls in Film.
 Bodies of Desire has so far screened at 22 Film festivals around the globe, including the prestigious Berlin Commercial, Toronto Queer Film Festival, Melbourne Indian Film Festival, Melanin Pride Film Festival, BFI Flare London Film Festival and many more.
 Bodies of Desire is also a part of BFI Flare and British Council's 2021 #FiveFilmsForFreedom programme, where they champion and exhibit five short films from their entire selection, to 200 countries.
 Asawari in the past has directed branded films for organisations like Anat, Shaadi.com, Cipla, Unilever, VH1, and Fox Star Studios.

-As a curator, Asawari has curated a film club, poetry and music nights with Anat.
-They recently curated a photography series themed ‘Questioning Masculinities’ for Social (the Bar) in collaboration with One Future Collective, during their 2020 Pride month.
+As a curator, Asawari focuses on works made by marginalised communities.
+They curated a film club, poetry and music nights with Anat.
+They curated a photography series themed ‘Questioning Masculinities’ for Social (the Bar) in collaboration with One Future Collective, during their 2020 Pride month.

 Asawari finds life more than what meets the eye.
-On a mission to bring more south asian non binary and women representation in the forefront of our current visual culture, Asawari wants to capture the essence of what contemporary India could look like.
+On a mission to bring more south asian non binary, trans, intersex, gender diverse and women representation in the forefront of our current visual culture, Asawari wants to capture the essence of what contemporary India could look like.
 Films and visual arts are how they navigate themself in creating such transformative - safe spaces that are diverse, inclusive, innovative, interactive and modern.

 Picture Courtesy Sophie Roy